 On the other side, your workers' comp carrier is liable only for what is definitively, narrowly work-related.
 They will aggressively dispute any condition with pre-existing elements or murky causation, shoving it right back to group health.

 The employee?
-They become a casualty of this bureaucracy-stuck in limbo while their care is delayed.
-You, the employer, lose twice: through rising premiums on both fronts and the staggering cost of lost productivity and prolonged absence.
+They're the casualty of this bureaucracy.
+Stuck in limbo.
+Delayed care.
+You, the employer, lose twice: through rising premiums on both fronts and the huge cost of lost productivity and prolonged absence.

 The Prevention Paradox No One Talks About

-Here's the stunning contradiction.
-Most companies invest seriously in occupational safety-ergonomic assessments, safety training, and protective gear.
+Here's the startling contradiction.
+Most companies invest seriously in occupational safety—ergonomic assessments, safety training, and protective gear.
 This is a direct, logical investment to control workers' comp costs.

 Data Silos: Seeing Half the Picture

-The division is cemented by information barriers.
+The division is reinforced by information barriers.
 Your workers' comp data holds insights into injury patterns and recovery timelines.
 Your group health data reveals chronic conditions and medication use.

-These systems do not communicate.
-This silo creates real dangers:
+These systems don't communicate.
+This silo creates real problems:

 - Uncoordinated Care: A workers' comp case manager has no idea an injured employee is on antidepressants, which could impact recovery.